nekomeowww/insights-bot/README.md

 /configure_recap
 ```

 By sending `/configure_recap` command, the bot will send you a message with options you can interact with.
-Click the buttons to choose the group you want to configure.
+Click the buttons to choose the settings you want to configure.

 #### Summarize chat histories or Recap